Clean trash off the street, get free weed in Maine

-GARDINER, Maine -- If you visit the city of Gardiner, you may notice a little less debris along the streets and sidewalks.
+GARDINER, Maine (NEWS CENTER) - If you visit the city of Gardiner, you may notice a little less debris along the streets and sidewalks.

 That's because dozens of people spent a sunny Saturday collecting trash all over town.